Peer-to-Peer (P2P) Architecture

 What is Peer-to-Peer Architecture?

-Peer-to-peer (P2P) architecture is a distributed system in which each node acts as both a client and a server.
-This allows the nodes to share the workload or tasks among themselves.
-In a P2P system:
+Peer-to-peer (P2P) architecture is a distributed system in which each node acts as both a client and a server so that nodes can share the workload or tasks among themselves.

-• Each node, or peer, has the same functional capability and holds part of the resources in the system.
-Some peers may have more resources and may be able to contribute more to the network, while others may not contribute any resources and only consume from the network.
+• Some peers may have more resources and may be able to contribute more to the network, while others may not contribute any resources and only consume from the network.

 • Peers are visible to each other and can connect with as many other peers as they wish.
 They are free to join or leave the network at any time and can transmit and receive data from other peers simultaneously.

-In a P2P network, tasks are distributed among all the peers rather than being handled by a single server, which makes P2P networks more resilient as there is no single point of failure.
-In some cases, a central tracking server may be used to help the peers find each other and manage the network, but it does not have control over the network itself.
-The decentralized nature of P2P networks allows for more flexibility and autonomy compared to traditional centralized systems.
+• Tasks are distributed among all the peers rather than being handled by a single server.
+This makes P2P architecture more resilient because there is no single point of failure.
+In some cases, one can use a central tracking server to manage the network and help the peers find each other, but it should not have control over the network itself.

 Client-server vs peer-to-peer (P2P) architecture